BelenJM/SeaTrout_Genetic_Recovery/README.md

 # Repository
 #### 'Genetic recovery of two wild seatrout populations following long-term stocking with non-native conspecifics' (Bekkevold et al., 2025)

-Repository for the scripts on the study of the long-term effects of stocking in sea trout (Salmo trutta L.) in two rivers in Denmark.
+Repository for the dataset and script on the study of the long-term effects of stocking in sea trout (Salmo trutta L.) in two rivers in Denmark.

 ### Methodology and scripts:
+- Dataset:

-- Dataset used for the analysis:x
+  We used [this dataset]() for the analysis included in the paper

-  We used [this file](), consisting of X and X genotypes of X individuals, belonging to X.

-- Population genetics:

-  We used [this script]() to perform x, x and analysis.

-- Selection tests:
+- Scripts:

-  We used [this script](https://github.com/BelenJM/SeaTrout_Genetic_Recovery/blob/main/outlier_temporal_script.R) to run signasel on the dataset to look for changes in allele frequencies that can be explained by selection.
+  We used [this script](https://github.com/BelenJM/SeaTrout_Genetic_Recovery/blob/main/outlier_temporal_script.R) to run signasel on the dataset to look for changes in allele frequencies that can be explained by selection